Task Force on Climate-related Financial Disclosure (TCFD)

 Ferrovial shows two examples of its climate risk analysis: a transitional climate risk and a physical climate risk:

-- Physical risk (acute physical): Flood (coastal, fluvial, pluvial, groundwater)
+• Physical risk (acute physical): drought

-The estimated financial implications of the risk before taking action translates in 321,350 € time horizon of this risk is long-term (27 years).
-The estimated costs of the actions to respond to the risk (a set of preventive measures defined for Ferrovial toll road management infrastructures since 2019) are 190,347 €.
+The estimated costs of the actions to respond to the risk (a set of preventive measures defined for Ferrovial toll road management infrastructures since 2019) are 730000 €.
 Through the measures that are put in place to respond to the risk, the risk is fully mitigated.

-- Transition risk (risk driven by changes in regulation)
+• Transition risk (risk driven by changes in regulation)

 As countries transition to low-emissions economies, they are increasingly focusing in the implementation and developing new regulations, this may result in a greater obligation to report on climate aspects, which can lead to a range of penalties for failing to report or not reporting correctly the information required by legislation.
+The estimated financial implications of the risk before taking action translates in 5,500,000 € time horizon of this risk is medium-term (6 years).

-The estimated financial implications of the risk before taking action translates in 5,500,000 € time horizon of this risk is medium-term (7 years).
 The estimated costs of the actions to respond to the risk (personnel and new tools or improvements to existing ones) are 1,283,900 €.
 Through the measures that are put in place to respond to the risk, the risk is fully mitigated.

-The estimated financial positive implications of this opportunity translates in 185,600,000 € time horizon of this risk is medium-term (7 years).
-The estimated current annual costs associated with developing this opportunity are 183,810 €.
+The estimated financial positive implications of this opportunity translates in 6,500,000 time horizon of this risk is medium-term (6 years).
+The estimated current annual costs associated with developing this opportunity are 100,142 €.